yoshimon/symbolic/doc/sphinx/source/symbolic_language/structures.rst

     float4 float4(float x, float y, float z, float w);

 If no default constructor is required, the :code:`[noconstructor]` annotation can be used on the type.
 Likewise, if a member list should not be part of the default constructors parameter list, the member list can be annotated with the :code:`[uninitialized]` annotation.
+The :code:`[uninitialized]` annotation has no effect, if the :code:`[noconstructor]` annotation is specified.